 Hustle and determination are two elements that his great-granddaughter Jenny Goldfarb has in abundance.
-The founder of Unreal Deli, Jenny has reinvented corned beef for plant-based eaters and is showing up in delis, restaurants and retail shops across America.
+The founder of Unreal Deli, Golfdarb has reinvented corned beef for plant-based eaters and is showing up in delis, restaurants, and retail butcher shops across America.

-After attending business school, Jenny moved to the West Coast and found jobs in the tech sector.
-She re-discovered a passion for food when she went vegan five years ago.
+“Corned beef and pastrami, and those classic New York deli meats were in my lineage and on my tables growing up,” she says.
+After attending business school, Goldfarb moved to the West Coast and found jobs in the tech sector.
+She re-discovered a passion for food when she went vegan in 2014.

 As a busy wife and mum of two children, she knew she needed to find a way to make vegan food delicious and fast.
-She started a weekly blog experimenting with fruit and veg, grains and nuts.
-She found good alternatives for burgers and sausages, but one thing was missing – authentic, New York-style deli meats.
+She started a weekly blog experimenting with fruit and vegetables, grains, and nuts.
+That led her to good alternatives for burgers and sausages, but one thing was missing: authentic, New York-style deli meat.

-She laboured over a recipe to recreate the taste and texture of the corned beef she grew up eating.
-It’s made from local organic beets, chickpeas, tomatoes and a complex blend of 10-12 spices.
+Goldfarb laboured over a recipe to recreate the taste and texture of the corned beef she grew up eating.
+It’s made from local organic beets, chickpeas, tomatoes, and a complex blend of 10-12 spices.

 And when friends and family tasted it, they told her this was a business opportunity.

-Available for nationwide delivery from her website, Jenny is also launching pre-made sandwiches in 58 Whole Foods stores in Southwest America.
-She is also lining up delis and restaurants in New York City, Boston and Washington, DC.
+Available for nationwide delivery from her website, Mrs. Goldfarb is also launching pre-made sandwiches in 58 Whole Foods stores in Southwest America.
+She is also lining up delis and restaurants in New York City, Boston, and Washington, DC.